shearwavesplitter/AlpEventDownloader/README.md

   3. longitude
   4. depth (km)
   5. mag (magnitude)
-  6. id (unique event identifier) - Not required unless you want to define your own event names
+  6. (optional) id (unique event identifier) - Not required unless you want to define your own event names
 * Station .csv requires columns with the titles (not including the description in brackets):
   1. station (station name) - This can be a "*" to download from all stations
   2. network (if not included defaults to _ALPARRAY)